 - To be informed of any research aspect of your care and to be able to decline participation.
 Non-participation will not jeopardize your access to medical care and treatment.

-- To state your preference for medical provider and preference of either Monroe Park Campus or MCV Campus clinic.
+- To state your preferences for medical provider and clinic location (Monroe Park Campus or MCV Campus).

 - To express grievances to the appropriate person as defined in USHS policy without fear of retribution.
 Please click on the following link if you wish to register a concern or complaint.

-- To know charges for services before received.
+- To know charges for services before receiving them.

 - To choose the pharmacy where any prescriptions will be filled.

 - To seek prompt medical attention.